-You can obtain your current transcript from CSU Express.
+Students can obtain a copy of their current transcript from CSU Express.
 Enter the GPA on the application form, and attach a copy of your unofficial transcript.
-Minimum requirements are 3.25 GPA in major and 3.0 overall GPA.
+Minimum requirements are 3.25 GPA in the major and 3.0 overall GPA.